ADMISSION TICKETS TO ANI

 Once-upon-a-time there was no fee to enter Ani.
 However, from the early 1990s onwards tickets had to be purchased.

 Tickets for Ani are sold at a booth beside the Lion Gate, and they can also be purchased in advance at the Kars archaeological museum.
-Admission to Ani currently costs (2005 prices) five million Turkish Lira (or 5 YTL) for adults (the purple ticket), and two million Turkish Lira (or 2 YTL) for children and those with concessions such as students with ID cards (the yellow ticket).
+Admission to Ani currently costs (2010 prices) five Turkish Lira for adults, and two Turkish Lira for children and those with concessions such as students with ID cards.
+The tickets below are from 2005 and are priced according to the old Turkish currency: five million Turkish Lira, and two million Turkish Lira.

-These tickets for Ani do not have a special design and they are identical to those sold at all archaeological sites and museums controlled by the Turkish Ministry of Culture.
+The tickets for Ani do not have a special design and they are identical to those sold at most archaeological sites and museums controlled by the Turkish Ministry of Culture.

 The Ani ticket scam